What is Resource Capacity Planning?

 Step 3: Centralize demand and collaborative resource planning

-Finally, make sure to define your resource needs and Centralise the demand for various profiles and skills required for upcoming projects.
-Identify the right profiles, considering skills, availability, and individual preferences and foster collaboration in resource planning by involving team members in the decision-making process.
+Identify the right profiles, taking into account individual skills, availability and preferences, and foster collaboration in resource planning by involving team members in the decision-making process.

 Allow colleagues to choose projects and express their preferences for specific skills or tasks.

-Organise your resources across projects and over time to avoid silos within the organisation, taking the broader organisational needs into account.
+Organize your resources across projects and over time to avoid silos within the organization, taking into account broader organizational needs.

 width="100%"